Shootouts in Sudan capital on Eid holiday, army moves in on foot | Law-Order

 Shootouts in Sudan capital on Eid holiday, army moves in on foot

+The fighting has killed hundreds, mainly in the capital and the west of Sudan, tipping the continent's third largest country - where about a quarter of people already relied on food aid - into a humanitarian disaster.
+An international push for a temporary truce to allow civilians to reach safety and visit family over the three day holiday has so far failed.

 Gunfire ripped through residential neighbourhoods of Sudan's capital Khartoum at the start of the Muslim holiday of Eid al Fitr on Friday, after the army deployed on foot for the first time in its almost week-long fight with a paramilitary force.
-Soldiers and gunmen from the paramilitary Rapid Support Forces (RSF) shot at each other in the north, west and centre of the city, including during the call for special early morning Eid prayers, witnesses said.
+Soldiers and gunmen from the paramilitary Rapid Support Forces (RSF) shot at each other in neighbourhoods across the city, including during the call for special early morning Eid prayers.

+Gunfire crackled without pause all day, punctuated by the thud of artillery and air strikes.
+Drone footage showed multiple plumes of smoke across Khartoum and its Nile sister cities, together one of Africa's biggest urban areas.
+The fighting has killed hundreds, mainly in the capital and the west of Sudan, tipping the continent's third largest country - where about a quarter of people already relied on food aid - into a humanitarian disaster.

+At least five aid workers have been killed, including three from the World Food Programme, which has since suspended its Sudan operation - one of the largest food aid missions in the world.
+A worker at the International Organization for Migration was killed in crossfire in the city of El Obeid on Friday.

-Instead of a ceasefire, the army has entered a new phase, fighting the RSF on the ground, after having stuck largely to air strikes across the capital, with fiercer clashes in central Khartoum, since the power struggle erupted last weekend.
+Instead of a ceasefire, the army has pressed forward, fighting the RSF on the ground after having previously stuck largely to air strikes and artillery shelling across the capital since the power struggle erupted last weekend.
 In a statement, the army said it had begun "the gradual cleaning of hotbeds of rebel groups around the capital".

-Army chief General Abdel Fattah al-Burhan said on Thursday he saw "no other option but the military solution".
-Heavy weaponry thudded across Khartoum and its Nile sister cities, together one of Africa's biggest urban areas.

 Army troops brandishing semi-automatic weapons were greeted by cheers on one street, a video released by the military on Friday showed.
 Reuters verified the location of the video, in the north of the city, but could verify when it was filmed.
-Gunshots crackled without pause and black smoke drifted above the rooftops into the afternoon.
+Fighting extended down Medani Street, the main highway leading from Khartoum to Gezira state being used by those fleeing, as the RSF appeared to withdraw towards rural villages on the outskirts of Khartoum, eyewitnesses told Reuters.

 The violence was triggered by disagreement over an internationally backed plan to form a new civilian government four years after the fall of autocrat Omar al-Bashir to mass protests, and two years after a military coup.
 Both sides accuse the other of thwarting the transition.